Density Encoding Enables Resource-Efficient Randomly Connected Neural Networks: Performance evaluation

 \subsection{Comparison with the conventional RVFL}

 First, we compare the conventional RVFL with the proposed approach when computational resources for both approaches are not limited.
-The search of the hyperparameters has been done according to~\cite{HundredsClassifiers} using the grid search over $\lambda$ and $N$ in the case of the conventional RVFL and additionally considering $\kappa$ for the proposed approach; $N$ varied in the range $[50, 1500]$ with step $50$; $\lambda$ varied in the range $2^{[-10, 5]}$ with step $1$; and $\kappa$ varied between $\{1,3,5,7\}$.
+The search of the hyperparameters has been done according to~\cite{HundredsClassifiers} using the grid search over $\lambda$ and $N$ in the case of the conventional RVFL and additionally considering $\kappa$ for the proposed approach; $N$ varied in the range $[50, 1500]$ with step $50$; $\lambda$ varied in the range $2^{[-10, 5]}$ with step $1$; and $\kappa$ varied between $\{1,3,7,15\}$.
 The obtained optimal hyperparameters were used to estimate the cross-validation accuracy on all datasets.
 In order to visualize the results, we rely on the same approach as reported in~\cite{DNNSmallData}.
 Fig.~\ref{fig:perf:sc1} presents the accuracy of the conventional RVFL against the proposed approach.
 First, it is important to note that as expected the correlation coefficient between the obtained results is high ($0.86$).
-Moreover, the average accuracy for the conventional RVFL is $0.76$ while that for the proposed approach is $0.80$.\footnote{In~\cite{HundredsClassifiers} the highest mean accuracy $0.82$ was obtained for Random Forest.} It is not absolutely intuitive why the proposed approach demonstrates higher accuracy.
+Moreover, the average accuracy for the conventional RVFL is $0.76$ while that for the proposed approach is $0.80$.\footnote{In~\cite{HundredsClassifiers} the highest mean accuracy $0.82$ was obtained for Random Forest.} The difference in accuracy was statistically significant using 5\% significance level according to two-sample hypothesis testing.
+It is not absolutely intuitive why the proposed approach demonstrates higher accuracy.
 Nevertheless, one hypothesis is that the quantization for the density-based encoding might provide extra regularization.\footnote{For the conventional RVFL with quantized inputs the mean accuracy was $0.753$ ($0.755$ for non-quantized).
 The correlation coefficient was $0.986$.
-Thus, the improvement cannot be caused barely by the input quantization.}
+Thus, the improvement cannot be caused barely by the input quantization.
+Also, for the case when the conventional RVFL additionally used the connections between the input layer and the output layer, there was no significant improvement in the accuracy as the mean accuracy was $0.762$. }